 Sister Clare Nolan & Sr Deirdre Hickey: Hospitality HousePrint

-The Heart of Hospitality on West Street has many a tale to tell – from stories of heartache and joy to sheer miracles.
-Established some 20 years ago, it is more than just a house, it is a home.
+The House of Hospitality on West Street has many a tale to tell – from stories of heartache and joy to sheer miracles.
+Established 25 years ago, it is more than just a house, it is a home.
 Providing accommodation from one night, up to what has been eighteen months for some, it is the vision and “heartiness” of Sr Clare Nolan and Sr Deirdre Hickey that has sustained the many women who come through the doors.

 Looking for a place to make their own, the Sisters seized the opportunity to formally develop two townhouses on West Street.
 Run-down and in serious need of love, the idea was simple, its creation, a challenge.